ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

       Specifies the beginning time window in ISO-8601 format.
 The format is YYYY-MM-DDTHH:00:00Z, where YYYY is a 4-digit year, MM is a valid 2-digit month, DD is a valid 2-digit day, and HH is a valid 2-digit hour.

    ``length:`` (Default: PT24H)
-      Specifies the time window length ISO-8601 format.
+      Specifies the time window length in ISO-8601 format.
 The form is PTXXH, where XX is a 1- or 2-digit hour.
 For example: ``PT6H``

    ``bound to include:``
       Specifies which assimilation window bound is inclusive.
 Valid values: ``begin`` | ``end``